mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 #### On Docker

-Actually I recomend you to run DPS using standalone run because an additional command on the host will be necessary to set DPS as default DNS, when running DPS on docker if you're using `system-resolved`:
+> Actually I recomend you to run DPS using standalone method because an additional command on the host will be necessary to set DPS as default DNS when running DPS on docker if you're using **system-resolved**:

 ```bash
 $ docker run --rm --hostname dns.mageddo --name dns-proxy-server -p 5380:5380 \